-FCS_CKM.1.1/ The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA key pair generation and specified cryptographic key sizes RSA 1024-1536-2048-3072 bits that meet the following: IEEE 1363 [20].
+FCS_CKM.1.1/ KP The TSF shall generate cryptographic keys in accordance with a specified cryptographic key generation algorithm RSA and EC key pair generation and specified cryptographic key sizes RSA 1024-1280-1536-2048-3072 bits or EC 160-192-224-256-384-521 bits respectively that meet the following: IEEE 1363 [23].

-Application note: The component FMT_MTD.1/AAPK defines an operation "create" that means that the Active Authentication Private Key is generated by the TOE itself.
-This resulted in this instantiation of the component FCS_CKM.1 as SFR for this key generation.
+Application note: The component FMT_MTD.1/PK applies to both the Active Authentication Private Key and the Chip Authentication Private Key.
+This component defines an operation "create" that means here that these keys are generated by the TOE itself.
+This resulted in this instantiation of the component FCS_CKM.1 as SFR for the generation of these two key.